McKenzie County, North Dakota: Geography

 McKenzie County lies on the west line of North Dakota.
 Its west boundary line abuts the east boundary line of the state of Montana.
 The Missouri River flows easterly along the western portion of the county's north boundary line, and the enlargement of the Missouri as it discharges into Lake Sakakawea forms the eastern portion of the county's north and northeastern boundary line.
 The Yellowstone River flows into the northwestern corner of the county from Montana, and discharges into the Missouri at the county's northern boundary line.
 The Little Missouri River flows northeasterly through the county's lower portion, on its way to discharge into Lake Sakakawea, east of the county's east boundary line.
 The county terrain consists of semi-arid rolling hills, carved by river valleys and drainages.
 The area is partially devoted to agriculture.
-The terrain slopes to the east and north, with its highest point on its south boundary line, at 2,684' (818m) ASL.
-The county has a total area of 2860.566 sqmi, of which 2760.133 sqmi is land and 100.433 sqmi (3.5%) is water.
-It is the largest county in North Dakota by area.
+The terrain slopes to the east and north, with its highest point on its south boundary line, at 2,684 ft ASL.

+According to the United States Census Bureau, the county has a total area of 2860.566 sqmi, of which 2760.133 sqmi is land and 100.433 sqmi (3.51%) is water.
+It is the 1st largest county in North Dakota by total area.

 The McKenzie County landscape features a wide diversity of physical features, ranging from sugarbeet fields bordering the Missouri River at the northwest corner of the county to rugged badlands near the Little Missouri River in the south, where Theodore Roosevelt National Park and the Little Missouri National Grassland are located.
 Between the two rivers is a large area of prairie, ranging from gentle rolling terrain to rocky, rugged pastures.
 The southeast corner of the county, bordering on the Little Missouri badlands of neighboring Dunn County, is abundant in wildlife, quaking aspen groves, and bur oak groves, interspersed in places with western red cedar on the north-facing slopes of the badlands.

 The southwestern corner counties of North Dakota (Adams, Billings, Bowman, Golden Valley, Grant, Hettinger, Slope, Stark) observe Mountain Time.
 The counties of McKenzie, Dunn, and Sioux are split between Mountain and Central Time.